otovo/eslint-config-otovo/README.md

-#Otovo Javascript
+# Otovo Javascript

-This repo contains a set highly opinionated linting rules (eslint-configs) for Otovo projects. *Note:* Every configuration assumes you are using Prettier and they specify relevant Prettier rules.
+This repo contains a set highly opinionated linting rules (eslint-configs) for Otovo projects. **Note:** Every configuration assumes you are using Prettier and they specify relevant Prettier rules within the config.

 ## Installing